-PRIORITIES AND MANDATES OF THE GCF Established measurement and targets DATA SUPPORTING THE PRIORITY Level of Progress Channel new, additional, adequate, and predictable financial resources (GI, paragraph 3).
+PRIORITIES AND MANDATES OF THE GCF ESTABLISHED MEASUREMENT AND TARGETS DATA SUPPORTING THE PRIORITY LEVEL OF PROGRESS Be guided by efficiency and effectiveness (GI, paragraph 3).
+No targets for dimensions of efficiency or effectiveness.
+See Chapter VIII.
+Low for effectiveness.
+Medium for efficiency.
+Channel new, additional, adequate, and predictable financial resources (GI, paragraph 3).
 Annual programming for 2018: 40-55 projects and USD 2.2-2.8 billion.
 Three RfPs.
 No mechanism for receiving findings before replenishment is triggered.
 No definition of "new," "adequate", and "additional".
 Board approved projects in 2018 (B.19/B.21): +40 for USD 2.12 billion) (see 0).
 The GCF remains relatively small in the broader climate finance domain beyond multilateral funds and has not leveraged at scale.
 Yet to be assessed.
 Flexible menu of access modalities and financial instruments (ISP).
-Flexible menu of modalities and financial and non- financial instruments.
+Flexible menu of modalities and financial and non-financial instruments.
 The GCF provides a menu of funding modalities - projects, RPSP, PPF, RfPs - and financial instruments - grants, loans, equity, guarantees, results-based payments.
 They are offering a better menu than any other climate fund, although mixing them in innovative ways is limited (see Chapter III and Chapter VIII).
 Medium.
 Within sustainable development (GI).
 No targets (this is also an investment criterion).
 GCF defined co- benefits in economic, social, gender and environmental areas.
 See Chapter IV and Chapter VII.
 Co-benefits have been achieved. iTAP and Secretariat ratings are not overly high.
 Yet to be assessed.
 Maximise impact (GI).
 No definition (potential impact is an investment criterion).
 Low quality of project-level measurement and evaluation and project-level theories of change that will make measurement difficult (see Chapter X).
 Low.
 Create a new institution (GI).
 Elements presented in the GI: Board, Secretariat, independent units, AEs, Trustee, NDAs.
 The "institution" as presented by the GI has been established.
 High.